Apahima/Adv_MRI_SEG/README.md

     # U-net network implement as integrated part of overall algorithm
       with some modification for raw-data properties
-    # Refernce for U-Net can be seen at: https://github.com/zhixuhao/unet.git
+    # Reference for U-Net can be seen at: https://github.com/zhixuhao/unet.git

-**Loss funtions**
+**Loss functions**

     # The work focused on the effect of choosing the right loss function
       with respect to high convergence and light-weight model